 Despite the plethora of messages of empowerment that can be found, women’s insecurities continue to be an issue.
 This is because we live in a world where societal norms, expectations, and standards, social and mainstream media often shape our perceptions of beauty and self-worth.
 The most common type of insecurities that women grapple with are body image related and career related.
+If you’re seeking support in addressing these insecurities, San Diego Christian Counseling can provide the guidance and tools to help you build self-esteem and resilience.

 Insecurity breeds self-doubt, uncertainty, low self-esteem, self-deprecating acts and in some extreme cases self-loathing.
 Typical consequences of women’s insecurities are far reaching including indecisiveness, avoidance behavior, and negative health impacts.
 To understand women’s insecurities and to promote self-acceptance, it is important to first understand their root causes and we will explore some of the causes below.